Jan3385/VoxaEngine/README.md

 # **VoxaEngine**
 > a small sand falling engine build with SDL2 and ImGui in C++

-VoxaEngine is currently capable of making sand falling simulations and heat transfer simulations
+VoxaEngine is currently capable of making sand falling simulations, heat transfer & pressure simulations.

 Uses **SDL2** with **SDL_TTF** library and **Dear ImGui**.
 Engine is entirely programmed in C++.

+Features basic OpenGL compute shaders using **GLEW** for faster computing.

 ### Sand Falling simulation
 Utilizes Dirty Rect's and multithreading for maximum performance.